lsj5031/Hoppy-Whisper/README.md

 - **Keyboard navigation**: All tray menu items are keyboard-accessible (navigate with arrow keys, activate with Enter)
 - **Screen reader friendly**: Menu items have descriptive labels for assistive technologies
 - **Multiple icon sizes**: Supports various DPI scaling levels (16px to 64px)
-- **Local storage**: Transcription history is stored in a local SQLite database at `%LOCALAPPDATA%\Hoppy Whisper\history.db` with a default 90-day retention period.
+- **Local storage**: Transcription history is stored in a local SQLite database at `%LOCALAPPDATA%\Hoppy Whisper\history.db`.
+Retention is configurable (default 90 days).
 - **Export & deletion**: You can export your history to `.txt` or `.json` files via the History palette, or clear all stored utterances at any time with a confirmation dialog.

 **Required permissions:**